 hw(<historyLength>, <tsExpression>, <smoothingFactor>, <trendFactor>) hw(<historyLength>, <seasonLength>, <samplingRate>, <tsExpression> [, <smoothingFactor>, <trendFactor>, <seasonalityFactor>])

-Returns a smoothed version of the expression and forecasts its future points using the Holt-Winters triple exponential smoothing algorithm for seasonal data.
-The last three parameters are optional.
+Returns a smoothed version of the time series described by the expression, and forecasts future points using the Holt-Winters algorithm.

-If you don't specify these parameters, the algorithm uses an optimization method called Nelder-Mead.
+seasonalityFactorparameters are optional.
+If not specified, the algorithm uses an optimization method called Nelder-Mead.
 Because Nelder-Mead finds local optima the same query might return two different results if the function is run twice.
-See Optional Parameters below for details.

-Wavefront includes an implementation of the Holt-Winters algorithm, which supports prediction based on existing data.
-This algorithm is especially useful if your data are highly seasonal.
+Use triple exponential smoothing if your data is highly seasonal.
 Our implementation includes parameters to specify history length, season length, and sample rate.
 The optional

 Holt-Winters triple exponential smoothing is a form of time series analysis that’s used primarily for periodic or seasonal data.
 Its main strength is catching the overall trend of data over time while maintaining the structure of the data’s seasons.